-- Maintaining our Neighbourhood Policing contingent to support the governments Neighbourhood Policing Guarantee and working towards the Home Offices Keeping town centres safe this summer plan - Introduction of 15 new Local Bobbies to be visible within the community and problem solve in these areas to compliment the 99 Local Bobbies already in existence in force - Creation of new Rural Crime Strategy in Hampshire and IOW to respond to concerns from the rural community both locally and nationally around our focus with a view to respond better to the rural community, identify the risk in the rural locations and use strong, robust problem solving to tackle it in force.
-This will include the creation of a Rural Crime Task force with a greater capability than previously. - Neighbourhood Excellence Course Ensuring that our Neighbourhood Officers have the tools and knowledge to be able to perform their roles effectively.
+- Maintaining our Neighbourhood Policing offer to ensure our communities are Safe. - To embed the commitments of the Governments Neighbourhood Policing Guarantee and delivery of Keeping town centres safe this summer plan - Introduction of 15 new Local Bobbies to be visible within the community and problem solve in these areas to compliment the 99 Local Bobbies already in existence in force - Continuing engagement with the community through social media posts to highlight policing work to the community and also through Lets Talk engagements to understand the concerns of the community digitally - Continue our focus on retail crime - Creation of new Rural Crime Strategy in Hampshire and IOW to respond to concerns from the rural community - Neighbourhood Excellence Course Ensuring that our Neighbourhood Officers have the tools and knowledge to be able to perform their roles effectively.
 This will ensure that all Neighbourhood Officers receive bespoke COP approved training which will support them in problem solving and relentlessly pursuing criminals to make them specialists within their role. - Ensuring that our MSV hotspot locations continue to be patrolled with local policing focusing on regular patrols of these areas with a view to engaging with the community and also in relation to preventing harm incidents from occurring with key persons at key times.